devedroy/Python/README.md

-# Python
-All in python-programming
+Will be updated in future